devices-lab/solderbit-segment/README.md

 ## Contact

-If you are interested in using solder:bit kits for your classroom, university, conference, or any other workshop or event, feel free to reach out to me @mac-aron or email Devices Lab at [device-lab@lancaster.ac.uk](mailto:device-lab@lancaster.ac.uk).
+If you are interested in using solder:bit kits for your classroom, university, conference, or any other workshop or event, feel free to reach out to me @mac-aron or contact [Devices Lab](https://devices-lab.org/contact).

 ## Acknowledgements